 Points to consider

-Less seamless mobile experience
+No mobile experience

 Unlike its leading competitors Google Assistant and Siri, Alexa is not pre-installed into mobile phones.
-You can still use the voice assistant by downloading the Amazon Alexa App, but it isn’t as seamless as simply activating Google Assistant or Siri by voice.
+You can still use the voice assistant by downloading the Amazon Alexa app, but it isn’t as seamless as simply activating Google Assistant or Siri by voice.

 Why we chose it